ALSchwalm/transient/docs/details/images.md

 will download the image from 'cloud.centos.org' and store it in the backend as 'myimage'.

+### File

+The `file` protocol copies an existing file as a new backend image.
+For example, `-image myimage,file=/path/to/image.qcow2` will copy file `image.qcow2` to the backend with the name `myimage`.

 ### Frontend

 The `frontend` protocol is used to build a backend image from some